aochagavia/IbanCalculator/notes/threads.md

 # Threads

 What are threads?
-They are the units that the operating system can schedule processing time for your processesses.
+They are the units that the operating system can schedule processing time for your processes.

 # Split range